Pylons/pyramid_mailer/docs/index.rst

 The email is not actually sent until the transaction is committed.

 When the `repoze.tm2 <http://pypi.python.org/pypi/repoze.tm2>`_ ``tm``
-middleware is in your Pyramid WSGI pipeline, transactions are already managed for you, so you don't need to explicitly commit or abort within code that sends mail.
+middleware is in your Pyramid WSGI pipeline or if you've included the ``pyramid_tm`` package in your Pyramid configuration, transactions are already managed for you, so you don't need to explicitly commit or abort within code that sends mail.
 Instead, if an exception is raised, the transaction will implicitly be aborted and mail will not be sent; otherwise it will be committed, and mail will be sent.

 Attachments
 -----------